Trauma

 What is trauma?

 Trauma is the psychological damage that occurs when someone has experienced an extremely distressing, radical event.
-It can be the result of one single event, but it can also be an accumulation of several overwhelmingly nasty experiences over a longer period of time.
-The memories and the intensely strong emotions that are associated with this distressing experience keep coming back and are not processed.
-This has major consequences for everyday life.
+It can be the result of one single event or an accumulation of several overwhelmingly nasty experiences over a more extended period.
+The memories and intensely strong emotions associated with this distressing experience keep coming back and are not processed, which has significant consequences for everyday life.

 What is PTSD?

-A Post-Traumatic Stress Disorder (PTSD) is a direct result of trauma.
+Post-Traumatic Stress Disorder (PTSD) is a direct result of trauma.
 Distressing experiences keep invading someone's thoughts or dreams.
 The body and mind are on constant alert to danger that is no longer there.
 This creates serious tension and leads to severe shock reactions.
-It also feels as if the person is reliving these dreadful events over and over again.
+It also feels as if the person is reliving these dreadful events repeatedly.

 PTSD also occurs in young people and young adults, who may have experienced all kinds of atrocious things, for example, sexual abuse, assault, the loss of a loved one, bullying, (domestic) violence or an accident.
 Young people who have had to deal with distressing situations, like 'sexting', for example, can also suffer from trauma.
-These young people repeatedly relive these events, and this makes them feel scared, stressed and irritable.
-They do everything in their power to avoid the places or people associated with the distressing situation.
-Often they withdraw, isolating themselves, and losing control over their everyday lives.
+These young people repeatedly relive these events, making them feel scared, stressed and irritable.
+They do everything they can to avoid the places or people associated with the distressing situation.
+Often, they withdraw from social activities, isolating themselves and losing control over their everyday lives.

 Young people with PTSD experience a lot of tension and stress.
-They are constantly plagued by re-experiences invading their thoughts, dreams and / or nightmares.
+They are constantly plagued by re-experiences invading their thoughts, dreams and nightmares.
 They also avoid the things that remind them of the traumatic event(s).
 Because they are so preoccupied with their trauma, they are sometimes apathetic about other things.
 They are less interested in activities that they previously enjoyed.
-Often, they are also tired and irritable, always feeling rushed, and they have difficulty concentrating.
-This is often accompanied by increased blood pressure, heart rate and respiratory rate.
+They are often tired and irritable, constantly feeling rushed, and have difficulty concentrating.
+This is usually accompanied by increased blood pressure, heart rate and respiratory rate.

-Young people who are struggling with a trauma are often no longer able to function properly at home or in society, thus developing social problems.
+Young people who are struggling with trauma are often no longer able to function properly at home or in society, thus developing social problems.
 These young people try to 'numb out' by turning to drugs, alcohol or excessive gaming, for example.
-By doing this, they try to make themselves feel better, while their problems only get worse.
+By doing this, they try to make themselves feel better while their problems only worsen.

 Treatment of trauma / PTSD